Mandosis/2MEAN/README.md

 # Angular 2 MEAN Stack Starter

-2MEAN is a starter for working with Angular 2, Angular 2 Universal, TypeScript and the MEAN Stack.
+2MEAN is a MEAN Stack starter repository for Angular 2 with universal rendering.

 ## Instructions